ksnortum/find-words-java/DICTIONARIES.md

 ## Words

-*scrabble-words-java* now has a crossword function.
+*find-words-java* now has a crossword function.
 For this I thought I would include a standard dictionary to use.
 I found the *words* file on my Linux box (*/usr/share/dict/words*).
 I removed words with apostrophes as these would not be able to be processed by the app.

 ## Roll your own